-The Ethernet port is a standard RJ-45 female connector that supports 10 or 100BASE-T.
+The Ethernet port is a standard RJ-45 female connector that supports 10 or 100BASE-T and is auto-selecting.

 GPI/O Parallel Control Port

 TTL level controls, active Low.
 GPI A and B are held low to activate their assigned function, while GPI 1-6 require momentary contact to ground to activate their functions.
 The 5-V output for external GPO indicators is limited by a self-resetting fuse.